Graduate Transfer Student Admission and Transfer Credit Guidelines

 Withdrawal from college

 Any student in good standing is entitled to honorable withdrawal at any time.
-A student desiring to withdraw from the college (or one who does not plan to return the following semester) must obtain an application for withdrawal from the Academic Records Office.
+A student desiring to withdraw from the college (or one who does not plan to return the following semester) must obtain an application for withdrawal from the Academic Records Office, CASA, or from the ARO webpage.
 After securing the appropriate signatures, the student must have the record cleared by the Student Financial Services Office.
 The form must be properly completed and filed with the Academic Records Office before the student leaves campus.
 Withdrawal from college without accomplishing the above procedure will result in forfeiture of the right to honorable dismissal.
 No refunds (if applicable) will be made by the Student Financial Services Office until the Academic Records Office certifies that the withdrawal procedure has been properly completed.

 A student called away during the semester by an emergency (including military duty) and who finds it impossible to resume must notify the Academic Records Office of withdrawal immediately.
 Unless this notice is filed within three weeks, the student may forfeit the right to honorable dismissal and receive a grade of F in each course.

 If a student has a medical condition (physical or psychological) that interferes with that student’s ability to perform academically, or if that student’s behavior/condition is such that other students are being hindered in their academic/living environment, a medical leave from the college may be granted.
 Such leave is granted by the dean of students.
 This is not a disciplinary action, and students given medical leave are encouraged to return to the college to continue their studies as soon as they are able to do so.
 An evaluation may be required to ascertain whether the behaviors/conditions that warranted the granting of the leave have been sufficiently addressed.